-Add blocks to each fixture, creating Block Stacks
+Adding blocks to each fixture to define their behavior, creating Block Stacks

 Schéma eliminates the need to manually connect inputs and outputs using wires or worry about organizing the program layout.
 No more pin fishing and constant tidying.